Semester Projects

 2025

 Fiona Willi.
 Identifying Compiler Optimizations that Break Constant Time Programming Techniques.
-Prof. Kenny Paterson.
+Supervisor: Prof. Kenny Paterson.
 Co-supervisor: Jan Gilcher.

 Daniela Thurnher.
 Fuzzy BFFs: Distance-Sensitive Binary Fuse Filters.
 Supervisor: Prof. Kenny Paterson.
 Co-supervisors: Laura Hetz, Dr. Francesca Falzon.